 Even fewer were excited by its re-opening as a French bistro.

 Evelyn’s Bistro was another sign that the East Village was giving way to a new crowd.
 Not wanting to lose customers, the petite Parisienne maintained the rundown decor, employed the foul-mouthed lesbian bartender, kept the warped pool table, and cuffed the police officers a free drink for every three that they bought with cash, but the blonde chef won their hearts by cashing their checks without a fee and soothed their souls with her cassoulet.

 Evelyn truly had a gifted hand at the stove and I adored her cote du porc a moutarde.

 That year I was the doorman at the Jefferson.
 The after-hour club was located above the closed theater of the same name.
 Evelyn, her daughter, two sons, and friends were on my permanent guest list.
 Accordingly I ate for free at her restaurant.
 It was a good deal for all concerned parties.

-AS for the cops we were friend, since theywere on the payroll of the Jefferson.
+As for the cops we were friends, since they were on the payroll of the Jefferson.

 At night laughter drowned out the music from the corner jukebox, the bartender poured three-second shots, and the mélange of law with disorder created a subterranean scene lurking beneath the radar of the rest of New York.
 I established the rules for the pool table and every Monday Night Evelyn’s held a late-night ‘Mr. Cool’ contest, the prize being that whoever won the final game of eight-ball was called ‘Mr. Cool’ for the rest of the week.